Romans 8:29-30 – Predestined to resurrection glory

 BACKGROUND

 In the Old Testament, it is often helpful to get the context of a passage.
 In Jeremiah 24, the year is 597 BC.
 The nation of Judah has been in moral and social decline for a long time.
 Nebuchadnezzar king of Babylon has recently carried away into exile Jeconiah king of Judah along with many others in Jerusalem and has brought them to Babylon.
-Jeremiah has been the LORD’s anointed prophet to Judah for thirty years, warning them of the LORD’s coming judgment and urging them to repent.
+Jeremiah has been the LORD’s anointed prophet to Judah for thirty years, warning them of coming judgment and urging them to repent.

 In Jeremiah 24, the LORD shows Jeremiah a vision of two baskets of figs: